Solutions to Help the Functional Alcoholic in Your Life

 The Challenge of Helping Functional Alcoholics

 While every type of alcoholism comes with its challenges, perhaps the biggest wall a functioning alcoholic will have to overcome is the denial.
 The stigma of alcoholism is a homeless, dirty individual who has nobody in their life.
-Signs of an alcoholic that functions and thrive in life are hard to see and if the person tries hard enough, they don’t have to acknowledge what’s going on.
+Signs of an alcoholic that functions and thrives in life are hard to see and if the person tries hard enough, they don’t have to acknowledge what’s going on.
 There are ways you can help your loved one with their disease.

 There may not be consequences on the surface for years that would lead this type of alcoholic to feel that they have a problem.
-They have relationships, are well liked at work with a seemingly functional family dynamic.
+They have relationships, are well-liked at work with a seemingly functional family dynamic.
 They have friends and have gained much respect at work.
 The problem is the constant use of alcohol is still occurring on a regular basis.
 The dependency on a substance still exists and the toll on the body, well-being, and relationships will eventually reveal itself.

 There is a lot at stake for a family dealing with addiction.
 Staying silent is unconsciously enabling someone you love to continue abusing their body.
 If you try to talk to your partner, they will likely get angry or just silent to protect their secret.
 This is where interventions with loved ones are so powerful.